 WHAT IS A WEEKLY GROSS I CAN MAKE?

-Weekly gross depends on various conditions: is it a team truck or a single one, also flexibility of the driver has very big impact on a gross revenue of the truck.
+Weekly gross depends on various conditions: is it a team truck or a single one, also the flexibility of the driver has a very big impact on the gross revenue of the truck.

 HOW HEAVY ARE LOADS USUALLY?